dominikwilkowski/beast/README.md

 ## Differences

 I've attempted to keep this game as close to the original as practical.
-Whever possible I copied elements straight and in other areas I tried to guess as close to what the original code would have done.
+Wherever possible, I copied elements and in other areas I tried to guess as close to what the original code would have done.
 The level config is an approximation to the best of my abilities.

 There are some differences though which I like to highlight: